-If you’re still on the fence about updating your security and privacy procedures are are six reasons to get the process started:
+If you’re still on the fence about updating your security and privacy procedures are six reasons to get the process started immediately:

-- Protect your business from data breaches: Without updating your company is more at risk to potential security breaches.
+- Protect your business from data breaches: Without updating your security program, your company is more at risk of potential security breaches.

-- Win new clients: Clients want to sign a contract with a company that is up to date with current best practices.
+- Win new clients: Relationships with vendors depend on trust.
+Clients want to sign a contract with a company that is up-to-date with security best practices.

 - Save existing client partnerships: You never know when an existing client might call for an audit of your security procedures.
 Updating means not just getting new business, it’s maintaining and keeping what you have.

 - Avoid fines: Without strong policies and procedures, you’re much more vulnerable to fines.
-With governments and organizations across the globe enforcing strict security and privacy regulations, doing business in the state of California or European Union countries under GDPR.
+Governments and organizations across the globe are enforcing strict security and privacy regulations.
+Businesses are quickly moving to keep pace with new privacy standards in the state of California and European Union countries under GDPR.

 - Prevent legal problems and reputation damage: A data breach because you’re behind in your security updates will inevitably lead to a bad reputation with clients and the public.
 Clients and customers could even pursue legal action.

-- Qualify for cyber insurance: Many clients are requiring companies to have cyber insurance.
-To qualify for cyber insurance you have to have policies and procedures in place.
+- Qualify for cyber insurance: Many clients are requiring their tech vendors to have cyber insurance.
+To qualify for cyber insurance, you have to have security and privacy policies in place.

 Sirico used Securicy to quickly build a new set of security and privacy policies and procedures.
 Then he could train and track that all employees were aware of their responsibilities.
 The tools they got with Securicy were much more powerful than manually managing a program with generic policy templates and spreadsheets.